decisionhub/documentation/docs/Collect Submissions/3-Build a Form/questions.md

 ## About form questions

 Each form question represents a distinct piece of information you can collect to help inform your review committee.
-Each question lives within a section, which groups questions together for your applicants and committee members.
+Each question lives within a section, which groups questions together for your applicants and reviewers.

 ## The Identifier Question